Rotel is a lightweight OpenTelemetry collector implemented in Rust.

 Rotel is currently in early development, and we are actively looking for feedback from the community.
 It is not recommended for production use at this time.

 To quickly get started with Rotel you can leverage the bundled Python or NodeJS packages.
-Or if you'd like to use Rotel as a standalone executable, follow these steps:
+Or if you'd like to use Rotel directly from Docker, follow these steps:

 -